pegros/PEG_TCRM/README.md

 * `Dataset Name` identifying the dataset to be used for the SAQL targeting query (within the possible N connected ones used by the Dashboard)
 * `ID Field Name` identifying the field in this dataset to be used as target IDs
+* `Other fields` (optional) providing a list of other fields to fetch via SAQL from the dataset to be used the insert action afterwards as a stringified JSON list, like `[{"name":"TcrmFieldName1","target":"CoreFieldApiName1"},...]` (non compatible with the `Group By` parameter below)
 * `Use Group by?` (optional) to implement a group by SAQL query if multiple entries may have the same target ID in the dataset (and reduce the impact of the max.
-10 000 rows constraint)
+25 000 rows constraint)
 * `SOQL Control Query` providing the SOQL query template to be used to filter out already existing records (returning target record IDs with an `in {{{ROWS}}}` where clause evaluated upon action)